Martini

 Common Mistake

-A common mistake is using too much vermouth, which can overpower the gin's flavors.
+A common mistake is using too much vermouth, which can overpower the gin's flavor.

 Frequently Asked Questions